marian-kadanka/woo-country-based-bank-accounts/readme.txt

 2. You can choose multiple countries.

 This WooCommerce addon is compatible with:
-* WooCommerce 2.6.14
+* WooCommerce 2.6.14 and newer

 == Installation ==

-1. Upload `woocommerce-country-based-bank-accounts` folder to the `/wp-content/plugins/` directory
+1. Go to Plugins > Add New > Search
-2. Activate the "WooCommerce Country Based Bank Accounts" through the 'Plugins' menu in WordPress
+2. Type WooCommerce Country Based Bank Accounts in the search box and hit Enter
+3. Click on the button Install and then activate the plugin

+= Manual Installation =

+The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
+The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+== Screenshots ==

+1. WooCommerce Country Based Bank Accounts settings page

 == Changelog ==